jes-sherborne/jquery-signature-panel-plugin/README.markdown

 SignaturePanel doesn't just capture how the signature appears.
 It also captures the timing of each gesture so that you have the information you need to replay the signature in real time.
 By capturing this information, it provides stronger evidence that the signature is genuine.

+In addition to the jQuery plugin, SignaturePanel also includes optional server-side libraries that you can use to generate image files from the raw signature data.

 ## Compatibility

 SignaturePanel has been tested in the following browsers: